freewilll/abridger/docsite/overview.rst

   Table
     A subject has one or more table definitions.
 A table can either represent an extraction of all rows in the table, or filtered rows using a column and values list.
 A table can also be set as top-level and is applied to all subject extractions.
   Relation
     A relation is a reference to a database foreign key.
 A relation is either outgoing or incoming from the persepctive of a subject table.
-Relations can be made disabled or made sticky.
+Relations can be made disabled or sticky.
   Default relations
     By default, any row found in a table in the extraction model is fetched in its entirety.
 This will pull in rows required to satisfy any foreign key constraints on the row's table.
 Rows in other tables referencing the source table aren't fetched.
 These defaults can be overriden.
   Not null columns
     When populating the destination database or generating SQL, nullable columns can be treated as not-null so that they are included in the insert statements.
 This is useful in the case of check constraints.